 The Catch Me If You Can exercise on Orangetheory is usually on the treadmill, the strider, or the indoor bike.
 Either way, your lower limbs are the most active parts of your body.

-Therefore, preparation will involve strengthening your lower body and practising at a higher speed, especially on the treadmill.
+Therefore, preparation will involve strengthening your lower body and practicing at a higher speed, especially on the treadmill.

 What Happens If I Lose the Catch Me If You Can Challenge at OTF?